Rinchu93/cgal/Guidelines/Doxygen_specification/Building-the-Documentation.md

 If `make` does not find target "doc", it is probably because your branch is too old.
 Try: `make Documentation_doc`.

-To build the documentation with Visual Studio build the `doc` target in Visual Studio.
+To build the documentation with Visual Studio, build the `doc` target in Visual Studio.

 With a self-built Doxygen, or with Doxygen from MacPorts